openhotel/auth-example/README.md

 - `OHAP`: `OpenHotel Auth Protocol`

-This projects allows people who want to implement their own auth methods following the `OHAP` with a functional and secure example.
+This projects helps people who want to implement their own auth methods following the `OHAP` with a functional and secure example.